devsystemslab/HNOCA-tools/site/vignettes/get_started.md

-# Human Neural Organoid Cell Atlas Toolbox
+# Get started with the Human Neural Organoid Cell Atlas Toolbox

 The HNOCA-tools provides a set of tools we used to generate and analyze the Human Neural Organoid Cell Atlas.
 Among other things, it provides functions to: